sheenamnarula/sheenamnarula.github.io/content/home/accomplishments.md

   #certificate_url = "https://www.datacamp.com"
   date_start = "2017-01-07"
   date_end = "2017-04-07"
-  description = "I was selected for a fullstack development training from program while working in Wipro Digital.
-In this program, I was trained in Node js with Express js,Mongodb and Angular 2."
+  description = "She was selected for a fullstack development training program while working in Wipro Digital.
+In this program, she was trained in Node js with Express js,Mongodb and Angular 2."

 [[item]]
   organization = "Wipro"